amplication/plugins/plugins/auth-supertokens/README.md

 ### Authorization

-Although the generated code uses SuperTokens for authentication, authoriazation is left to the role-based mechanism that generated Amplication code already uses.
+Although the generated code uses SuperTokens for authentication, authorization is left to the role-based mechanism that generated Amplication code already uses.
 The authorization is done by a generated auth guard in `src/auth/supertokens/auth.guard.ts`.